egenerse/master-thesis/content/apollon_reengineering.typ

 To support intuitive diagramming, each node includes custom handler and resizer components.
 These allow users to resize UML elements and create connections by dragging from source to target handles, resulting in a more flexible modeling experience.

-In the previous system, the data model followed a flat structure: all elements were stored as separate top-level objects.
+@oldNodeStructureDiagram shows the previous node structure: all elements were stored as separate top level objects.
 For example Class elements referenced their attributes and methods using ID arrays.
 Additionally, different class stereotypes like abstract classes, interfaces, and enumerations were modeled as entirely different node types (AbstractClass, Interface, Enumeration), each with its own structure and behavior.

 Example of the class data structure is shown below: